dakman/mysol/README.md

 ### 1. The Rolling 24-Hour Window
 Unlike systems that reset at a fixed time (like Midnight UTC), MySOL Vault uses a **Relative Rolling Window**:
 * When you withdraw, the program records the `unix_timestamp`.
-* On the next withdrawal attempt, the program calculates the time elapsed.
+* On the next withdrawal attempt, the program calculates the time elapsed since that timestamp.
 * If the difference is `> 86,400 seconds` (24 hours), your "Spent Today" counter resets to zero.

 ### 2. Logic Gatekeepers